jklm264/My-Forensics-Notes/Linux_Forensics/Hal_MagicalMysteryTour.md

 The record before the deleted one will grow to consume the space of the record that was just deleted.

-- Previous directory entry's legntth field is increased.
+- Previous directory entry's length field is increased.
 - This means though that file type, inode number, etc. still exist plainly via running `$icat` again!

 Until space in that directory is reused, that recently deleted data will persist.